nubank/state-flow/README.md

   (helpers.kafka/consume {:message my-payload :topic :my-topic}))
 ```

-This way we can easily combine flows one with the other.
-The return value of a flow is the return value of the last argument passed to `flow`.
+This way we can easily combine flows.
+The return value of a flow is the return value of the last step passed to `flow`.

 ### Testing with verify

-`verify` is a function that takes three arguments: a description, a value or state monad and another value or checker
+`verify` is a function that takes three arguments: a description, a value or step and another value or midje checker
-and produces a state monad that when executed, verifies that the second argument matches the third argument.
+and produces a step that when executed, verifies that the second argument matches the third argument.
 It replicates the functionality of a `fact` from midje.
 In fact, if a simple value is passed as second argument, what it does is simply call `fact` internally when the flow is executed.

-However, if we pass a state monad as second argument, it will try to evaluate the state monad several times until its return value matches the third argument or
-there is a timeout.
+If we pass a step as second argument, it will try to evaluate the step several times until its return value matches the third argument or there is a timeout.
 This can be useful for avoiding asynchronous problems, when we need to wait for the state to become consistent.

-Verify returns a state monad that will make the check and return something.
+Verify returns a step that will make the check and return something.
 If the second argument is a value, it will return this argument.
-If the second argument is itself a state monad, it will return the last return value of the state monad that was passed.
+If the second argument is itself a step, it will return the last return value of the step that was passed.
 This makes it possible to use the result of verify on a later part of the flow execution if that is desired.

 Say we have a function for making a POST request that stores data in datomic (`store-data-request`),
 and we also have a funtion that fetches this data from db (`fetch-data`).
 We want to check that after we make the POST, the data is persisted: